 Sharp is partnering with the County of San Diego and other local health care providers to vaccinate our community and end the pandemic as quickly as possible.
 The fastest way to distribute vaccine is to partner with the county on large super sites.

 The best way to schedule your vaccination is to visit MyTurn.
 We recommend that you select the Sharp-operated sites located at Chula Vista Center in the South Bay, Coronado Community Center, Grossmont Center in East County, Sharp Knollwood in central San Diego and California State University, San Marcos, in North County.
 You'll be sure to receive The Sharp Experience you expect at any of these locations.

 Can I join a waitlist for the COVID-19 vaccine?

 While we are unable to manage a waitlist, it is critically important for you to get the vaccine when it is your turn in order to help bring an end to the pandemic.

 We are distributing the vaccine we receive to designated tiers as quickly and safely as possible.
 You can help by reserving our phone lines for medical needs and watching for information from your health care providers, who will let you know when the vaccine is available to you.

 How is Sharp notifying patients?

-Watch for communications from your health care providers, who will let you know when vaccine is available.
+Watch for an email, text or phone call from your health care provider, who will let you know when vaccine is available.